 Most no-code platforms let you choose a template to start building your app.
 Templates come preloaded with screens (your app's pages) and elements like buttons, forms, lists, and other pictures.
 In most cases, you'll be able to transform a common template into a unique app.

 Adalo is known for balancing ease of use with powerful customization options.
-It’s easy enough to learn intuitively right out of the box — it functions much like PowerPoint.
+It's easy enough to learn intuitively right out of the box—it functions much like PowerPoint.
+Over 3 million apps have been created on the platform, with users consistently describing the visual builder as "as easy as PowerPoint."

 First, browse Adalo's vast template library and pick the one for your app.
 It will come loaded with all the screens you need and cool features like a calendar, scheduling forms, payment integration with Stripe, and much more.

-You can also find other plugins from Adalo’s Component Marketplace, such as a maps function, messenger, and other tools.
-Adalo is integrated with 1,000s of third-party tools like Zapier, QuickBooks, Airtable, and more, allowing you to transfer data from your third-party accounts to your Adalo app.
+You can also find other plugins from Adalo's Component Marketplace, such as a maps function, messenger, and other tools.
+Adalo integrates with thousands of third-party tools like Zapier, QuickBooks, Airtable, and more, allowing you to transfer data from your third-party accounts to your Adalo app.

 When you finish building, you can publish the same version of your app to the web, the Apple App Store, and Google Play Store.
 This way, you'll have the opportunity to get your app in front of billions of eyes.